nathanieldchu/ubuild_CCF/join/microbiologist.md

     firms or shiny packaging for influencers.</p><p>For this position, you want to apply your microbiological curiosity to a real product that you can put in your mouth and out into the world.
-You want to be on the forefront of bringing modern community ecology and systems thinking to the still narrowly focused field of microbial engineering.</p>"
+You want to be on the forefront of bringing modern community ecology, systems thinking, and computational throughput to the still narrowly focused field of microbial engineering.</p>"
 - template: detail-content
   block: text-1
   headline: About us